rfc-2549/sakisafe/doc/index.md

 ## Lainsafe installation

-Just put index.html and upload.cgi in a http directory.
+Just put index.html and upload.cgi in a HTTP directory.
 I use fcgi to run my cgi scripts.
 So it's what i recommend.
-To install fcgi on debian, run: ```# apt install fcgiwrap```
+To install fcgi on Debian, run: ```# apt install fcgiwrap```

 here's an example configuration for lainsafe, using nginx.

 ~~~
 server
 {
 	server_name lainsafe.foo.tld;

 	listen 80;
 	listen [::]:80;
+	client_max_body_size 100m; # max size 10MBs, change 10 to 100 in upload.cgi in line 30
 	root /var/www/lainsafe;

 	location ~ \.cgi$ {
 		gzip off;
 		include /etc/nginx/fastcgi_params;
 		fastcgi_pass unix:/var/run/fcgiwrap.socket;
 		fastcgi_index index.cgi;
 		fastcgi_param SCRIPT_FILENAME /var/www/lainsafe/$fastcgi_script_name;
 	}
 }
 ~~~

 ## lainsafecli

 lainsafecli is a command line interface for lainsafe.
-It can be used in whatever that runs perl.
-Instalation is simple: if you're running debian install the libwww-perl package.
-If you are not running debian, search for that package in your repositories.
+It can be used in whatever that runs Perl.
+Installation is simple: if you're running Debian install the libwww-perl package.
+If you are not running Debian, search for that package in your repositories.
 Or use ```# cpan -i LWP::UserAgent```

 ### Installation

 I haven't made a package for lainsafecli yet.
-So instalation is basically:
+So installation is basically:

 ~~~
 # wget https://raw.githubusercontent.com/qorg11/lainsafe/master/lainsafecli \